 Prior to joining the David Eccles School of Business in July of 2002, Dr. Bakhsheshy served the University of Utah Hospitals and Community Clinics as the Director of Quality Resources, Marketing, Employee Recognition, Public Relations and Customer Services.
 Preceding this position, he had administrative responsibilities for over twelve UUHN Medical centers throughout the state of Utah.
 Dr. Bakhsheshy is also an organizational development consultant providing human resources and leadership education services for organizations within the state of Utah and nationally.

 Dr. Robert D. Allen is a Professor and David Eccles Faculty Scholar at the University of Utah.
 Bob's interest in auditing research began during his professional experience with Deloitte, Haskins & Sells in Los Angeles.
 His research has focused on auditor risk assessments, auditor error projection decisions, and auditor analytical procedures.
 His research is published in various journals including The Accounting Review, Auditing: A Journal of Practice & Theory, Accounting Horizons, and Issues in Accounting Education.
 Bob is the recipient of the 2008 American Accounting Association/Deloitte Wildman Medal.

 Dr. Glen Schmidt received his PhD in 1998 from Stanford University in Operations, Information and Technology.
-He is the winner of many teaching and research awards, most recently recieving the Excellence in Teaching Award from the National Society of Leadership and Success.
+He is the winner of many teaching and research awards, most recently receiving the Excellence in Teaching Award from the National Society of Leadership and Success.
 Dr. Schmidt's research interests include product innovation, new product development, and supply chain management.
 He has worked inside and/or studied firms in various industries including high-tech, heavy-duty equipment, automotive, and oil.
 Both his research and teaching materials have been recognized for their excellence by the Institute for Operations Research and the Management Sciences (INFORMS).